20th April 2018

 She began working alongside the HSE’s HPV Vaccine campaign, launching an

-Laura captured the heart of the nation when she took to the Late Late Show couch to chat to Ryan Tubridy.
+online video campaign.
+She captured the heart of the nation when she took to the Late Late Show couch to chat to Ryan Tubridy in April 2018.
+Positive attitude

 Diagnosis and Early Treatment